 What is the initial cost of renting a house?

-The initial rental cost depends on several factors such as the total rent, security deposit, utilities, parking., etc. The details of the same are usually given in the rental agreement.
+The initial rental cost depends on factors such as the total rent, security deposit, utilities, parking., etc. The details of the same are usually given in the rental agreement.

 Will the landlord verify my income before renting the house?